BraXon-Devs/HelloMikko/README.md

 ## Features

-* Send and receive text messages
+* Search like you normally would on any other search websites
 * User-friendly design
 * Fast and reliable
 * Cross-platform support

 ## Usage

-To get started with HelloMikko, you'll need to sign up for an account.
-Once your account is set up, you can start sending and receiving text messages.
+To get started with HelloMikko, enter anything you want to search for.

 ## Contributing